elgarteo/legco/README.md

 ## What it does
 This R package aims to:
-1. provide access to the LegCo open data APIs in R
+1. Provide access to the LegCo open data APIs in R
-2. facilitate the use of the APIs
+2. Facilitate the use of the APIs

 Point 1 is easy to understand.
 Point 2 essentially means an add-on improvement for the APIs.
 The LegCo hansard API is built upon the hansard PDF files.
 It works with the structure of the files